Johann-S/fulll/README.md

 **Workflow:** `.github/workflows/test.yml`

 The CI pipeline automatically:

 - Triggers on pushes and pull requests to the `main` branch
 - Sets up Node.js 22.x environment
 - Installs dependencies with `npm ci`
+- Runs linting with `npm run lint`
 - Runs all tests with `npm test` which will run all the tests for `fizzBuzz` and `fleet` projects.
+- Builds the fleet project with `npm run build:fleet`

 This ensures code quality and test coverage are maintained.